Norfolk Southern Railway: Environmental history

+Norfolk Southern is popularly known as the company responsible for the environmental disaster it caused in East Palestine Ohio.

-In early spring of 2008, the state program manager for air quality planning in Georgia, Jimmy Johnston, had been talking to NS about voluntary upgrades to reduce the company's environmental impact.
-NS is upgrading 3,800 of its locomotives with new technology that is 73 percent more efficient than previous models.
+In early spring of 2008, NS upgraded 3,800 of its locomotives with new technology that is 73 percent more efficient than previous models.
 The new technology being put into the locomotives makes the ride more fuel efficient and reduces idle time.
 In 2009, the company introduced an experimental battery-electric switcher locomotive, NS 999.
 This prototype locomotive was developed by Norfolk Southern in collaboration with the United States Department of Energy, the Federal Railroad Administration and the Pennsylvania State University.

 Norfolk Southern reduced core greenhouse gasses by 13.5% between 2019 and 2021.
 For its efforts, the company achieved recognition from USA Today's America's Climate Leaders 2023 and Forbes' Net Zero Leaders 2023.
 In November 2022, Norfolk Southern contributed $750,000 to the Georgia Tech sustainability program for the next three years.
 To align itself with climate-change goals set by the Paris Agreement, NS aimed in 2022 to cut its Scope 1 and 2 greenhouse gas emissions by 42% by 2034.
 NS began efforts to lower emissions, such as modernizing more than 100 locomotives each year and equipping 93% of its active locomotive fleet, or 1,550 locomotives, with energy-management technology.

 The company has made efforts to improve environmental sustainability, according to Progressive Railroading magazine.
 In 2007, the company established the rail industry's first chief sustainability officer and published its first sustainability report in 2008.
 In 2021, Norfolk Southern set a target to reduce greenhouse gas emissions intensity by 42% by 2034 and had already achieved a 6% reduction.
 The company is also upgrading 1,000 locomotives to increase fuel efficiency and incorporate biofuels and renewable energy into its operations.